vestrel00/contacts-android/howto/howto-learn-more-about-api-entities.md

 ## Redacting entities

-All `Entity` in this library are `Redactable, which indicates that there could be sensitive private user data that could be redacted, for legal purposes.
+All `Entity` in this library are `Redactable`, which indicates that there could be sensitive private user data that could be redacted, for legal purposes.
 If you are logging contact data in production to remote data centers for analytics or crash reporting, then it is important to redact certain parts of every contact's data.